 The best online master's degree in kinesiology for flexibility is at Fresno Pacific University.
 This program is delivered completely online through Blackboard, a popular virtual learning environment.
 The curriculum is set up asynchronously, meaning students do not have to log in at a certain time.
 Rather, they are free to access course materials, complete assignments, and participate in discussion boards as their schedule dictates.
 Students can also start their degree track two times per year, either in the spring or summer.
 The program can then typically be completed in 14 to 17 months of full-time study.

-The University of Texas — Permian Basin was awarded the title of best online master’s degree in kinesiology for financial support.
+The University of Texas — Permian Basin was awarded the title of best online master's degree in kinesiology for financial support.
 Reasonable tuition rates and fees combined with a track record of generous financial aid packages help to place UTPB at the top of our rankings for this category.
-The National Center for Education Statistics reports that 99% of incoming students in 2010 received some financial aid.
+The National Center for Education Statistics reports that 99% of incoming students received some financial aid.
 Of those who were awarded assistance, 96% received grant and/or scholarship money as part of their aid package.
 Approximately 54% of students also took advantage of federal student loan prorams to help pay for their continued education.

 Fresno Pacific University was chosen as the top online master's degree in kinesiology for technology support.
 This small, private, not-for-profit institution offers students 24/7 access to the online classroom, providing working adults and non-traditional students the flexibility they need to succeed.
 Should students encounter any technical difficulties, they can contact the school's help desk which is accessible 7 days a week.
 Assistance is available via phone or e-mail.
 Instructors have also been trained to work with students in the online environment and may be able to help students with the electronic learning platform.